-SPSS V.19.0 was used for data analysis.
-Descriptive statistics were done, and results are presented as mean and standard deviation for continuous variable and number and percentages for categorical variables.
-Number and percentages were reported of all radiological and microbiological features of patients with ABPA.
+SPSS V.19.0 (IBM, Armonk, NY, USA) was used for data analysis.
+Descriptive statistics were done, and results are presented as the mean and standard deviation for continuous variables and the number and percentages for categorical variables.
+Numbers and percentages were reported of all radiological and microbiological features of patients with ABPA.